Betty Anderson: Season 1

-To progress the annulment, Betty was allowed a job as a nurse at the Peyton Place hospital, though she immediately got into conflict with head nurse Choate.
-Miss Choate felt that Betty was not fit as a nurse due to her personal problems, but Betty was hired nevertheless, and Choate's attempts to scare her away proved unsuccessful.
-Meanwhile, her father returned home from the sanitarium, but Betty's delightment was short lived, because George turned out to have lost his mind and - after an almost fatal confrontation with Martin Peyton and shoot-out with Elliot Carson - he was sent away forever.
+To progress the annulment, Betty was allowed a job as a nurse's aide at the Peyton Place hospital, though she immediately got into conflict with head nurse Choate.
+Miss Choate felt that Betty was not fit as a nurse's aide due to her personal problems, but Betty was hired nevertheless, and Choate's attempts to scare her away proved unsuccessful.
+Meanwhile, her father returned home from the sanitarium, but Betty's delight was short lived, because George turned out to have lost his mind and - after an almost fatal confrontation with Martin Peyton and shoot-out with Elliot Carson - he was sent away forever.
 Despite her father's crime, she believed that he was manipulated by someone and blamed school teacher Paul Hanley.
 Some stability came back in her life when she met Reverend Jerry Bedford, with whom she became romantically involved.
 Almost simultaneously, she fell in love with lawyer Steven Cord.
 Even though Julie wanted her daughter to go out with Jerry, Betty eventually choose Steven to date.